Skip to main content

 • restrictions on use or disclosure

-Peerakeet may route or assist with those requests where appropriate, including as a technical facilitator for the customer or provider, but this Policy is not the customer\'s Notice of Privacy Practices and is not a 42 CFR Part 2 patient notice or consent form.
+Peerakeet may route or assist with those requests where appropriate, including as a technical facilitator for the customer or provider, but this Policy is not the customer's Notice of Privacy Practices, FERPA notice, 42 CFR Part 2 patient notice, student consent, or authorization form.

 9.3 State Privacy Rights